xeodou/react-crouton/README.md

 }]
 ```

-**autoMiss** optional, crouton will auto missed if set this propterty.
+**autoMiss** optional, crouton will auto missed if set this propterty, default is true.

 type: `boolean`